sarthakgarg1204/AgroSense/README.md

-# 🌾 AgroSense: AI-Powered Crop & Fertilizer Recommendation System
+# 🌾 CropGenie: AI-Powered Crop & Fertilizer Recommendation System

-AgroSense is an intelligent, ML-powered assistant that helps farmers and agricultural advisors make **data-driven decisions** on:
+CropGenie is an intelligent, ML-powered assistant that helps farmers and agricultural advisors make **data-driven decisions** on:

 - ✅ The most suitable **crop** for a specific plot of land
 - ✅ The best **fertilizer** based on crop and soil type